JOJ0/joj0.github.io/_posts/2018-11-3-the-charging-tape.md

 First off, my tiny knobcell (FIXME) accus have the following specs:

   * 1,2 V (exactely the same as normal AA, AAA, etc. rechargable batteries;
-    this value is nominal, in reality most accus have a little more, something like 1,3 to 1,45 when fully charged)
+    this value is nominal, in reality most of them have a little more, something like 1,3 to 1,45 when fully charged)
   * 80mAh capacity

 In short: They are ordinary rechargeable batteries and it actually should be save to load them with an ordinary charger.